originchainio/test/INSTALL_README.md

 ## If you don't use domain names, use IP as a node

-del originnode file:
+//del originnode file:

 rm /etc/nginx/sites-enabled/originnode

-edit nginx default file:
+//edit nginx default file:

 vim /etc/nginx/sites-enabled/default